-- Peatlands are the most efficient terrestrian biotopes in storing carbon.
+- Peatlands are the most efficient terrestrial biotopes in storing carbon.

-- In the boreal zone peatlands contain seven times more carbon per hectare than other habitats and ten times that in tropical regions.
+- In the boreal zone peatlands contain seven times more carbon per hectare than other habitats and ten times more than in tropical regions.

 - Even though peatlands cover only 3 % of the earth's surface they store 500 billion tons of carbon.
 These are 75 % of carbon in the air or twice the amount of carbon in all of the forests.